coderofgames/gym-chrono/README.md

 1. conda
 - You can check if you already have this by running `conda --version`.
 - To install, see the instructions [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/).
-- You can choose Anaconda or Miniconda; either will work.
+- You can use Anaconda or Miniconda; either will work.

 ### 1. Clone the gym-chrono repository.
 ```